ishanvyas22/cakephp-inertiajs/README.md

 ## Setup

 1. Just add `Inertia\Controller\InertiaResponseTrait` into your controller in which you want to use inertia.
-And it will automattically render the response according to the request.
+And it will automatically render the response according to the request.

 2. By default, it uses plugin's `Inertia/app.ctp` file as root template, but you can customize it according your needs via `InertiaHelper`: